olefirenko/vue-google-autocomplete/README.md

 ```

 ### Properties

+> See [Props API](https://madimetjashika.github.io/vuetify-google-autocomplete/docs/module-vuetify-google-autocomplete.props.html) or [JSDOCS.md](https://github.com/MadimetjaShika/vuetify-google-autocomplete/blob/dev/JSDOCS.md) file for a complete "living" definition of all props supported by this library.

 > NB: This componenent implements the same props as those specified for [Vuetify Text Fields](https://vuetifyjs.com/components/text-fields) as at v1.0.3, **some** of which are listed below.
 Please see [Vuetify Text Fields](https://vuetifyjs.com/components/text-fields) for a complete list of available props.